-- Support for children who are attending school
+Support for children who are attending school during a local or national lockdown

-The school will continue to follow the guidance set out in the school E-safety Policy.
-Staff members are aware that the use of mobile phones is not permitted in the presence of children.
+The school will continue to follow the guidance set out in the school E-Safety Policy.
+Staff are aware that the use of mobile phones is not permitted in the presence of children.
+Where a telephone contact is required, the school telephone will be used.
+Staff understand that photographs will not be taken of children.